Independent Comedians is a key aspect of comedy success. For a long time, the goal in stand-up was simple: get noticed by a big platform.

 6. Take platform deals only if they add value

-Notice something important: platform deals are becoming optional, not mandatory.
+Notice: platform deals are becoming optional, not mandatory.

 What this means for bookers and venues

-For bookers, discovery is changing too.
+Discovery is changing for bookers too.

 Instead of relying only on TV credits, more promoters now look at:

-• audience engagement
+• Audience engagement

-• consistency online
+• Consistency online

-• clip quality
+• Clip quality

-• real fan interest
+• Real fan interest

 A comedian with strong audience connection often sells tickets faster than someone with a traditional credit but low visibility.

-That is why live gigs still matter so much.
+That’s why live gigs still matter so much.
 Online growth may start the journey, but stage time builds real careers.

 The challenges (and why not everyone succeeds)

-Going independent does not automatically mean success.
+Going independent doesn’t automatically mean success.

 Common challenges:

-• paying for production
+• Paying for production

-• marketing your release
+• Marketing your release

-• standing out in crowded feeds
+• Standing out in crowded feeds

 The comedians who succeed usually treat their career like a long-term project, not a single big launch.